barney29/kifiya-ai-program/week_0/task-01/README.md

 This directory include the necessary analysis in **jupyter notebook** each jupyter notebook is dedicated into cleaning and making EDA analysis on the repsective dataset.

 ## src
-This directory have the customer helper program to help automate the process.
+This directory have the custom helper program to help automate the process.
-Since the business objective is same and the reading(datasets) have same variable I have created a dataframewrapper file which have DataFrameWrapper class
+Since the business objective is same and the reading(datasets) have same variables I have created a dataframewrapper file which have DataFrameWrapper class

-I assumed the dataset variables are the same but the missing values differ in each datasets so, the **DataFrameWrapper** class recieve the cleaned data
+I assumed the dataset variables are the same but the missing values might differ in each datasets so, the **DataFrameWrapper** class recieve the cleaned data

 ### DataFrameWrapper in the jupyter notebook